Terrata Homes Reveals a Newly Designed Website

 Experience TerrataHomes.com

-THE WOODLANDS, Texas, March 07, 2022 (GLOBE NEWSWIRE) -- LGI Homes, Inc. ( LGIH) today announced the launch of our newly designed website for our luxury brand, Terrata Homes.
+THE WOODLANDS, Texas, March 07, 2022 (GLOBE NEWSWIRE) -- LGI Homes, Inc. (NASDAQ: LGIH) today announced the launch of our newly designed website for our luxury brand, Terrata Homes.

 “We are excited to launch the new Terrata Homes website,” said Rachel Eaton, LGI Homes’ Chief Marketing Officer.
 “The new Terrata Homes online presence is crafted to meet the evolving expectations of today’s homebuyers.
 This updated website design improves our customers’ ability to find the home that best complements their lifestyle.”